Topics Map > Secure FTP

 - Using your SFTP application or the Admin Control Panel's File manager (see Web Hosting - Publishing and Managing Your Web Account), locate the authorized_keys file in the .ssh directory located at the root of your webspace.

-- Consult the documentation for your SFTP application for how to integrate your private key into the client's SFTP connection.
+- Consult the documentation for your SFTP application for how to integrate your private key into the client's SFTP connection if needed.

 Set up a key-based connection from the web site